kanhua/CarND-Advanced-Lane-Lines/README.md

 ### Result

-Below is a final image with the radius of curvatures of left and right lanes marked on the top of the image:
+Below is a final image with the radius of curvatures and deviations marked on top of the image:

 ![full_image](./image_dump/test_fp_1.jpg)